Dualities in the theory of accessible categories: Accessible -categories and -topoi

-This can be further generalized in two different directions by considering companions and weakly sound classes:\begin{enumerate}[align=parleft,left=0pt] \itemsep{0.25em} \item Given a class of weights $\Psi$ and a companion $\mt C$ for $\Psi$, replace $\V\tx{-}\bo{Top}$ with the 2-category whose objects are the accessible and left exact localizations of finitely complete $\V$-categories of the form $\mt C\B$, for some small $\B$.
-Morphisms between them are lex and $\mt C$-cocontinuous $\V$-functors, and 2-cells are 2-natural transformations.
-On the other hand, instead of $\bo{cAcc}^{\aleph_0}$, consider the 2-category of conically accessible categories with $\Psi$-limits and filtered colimits, $\Psi$-continuous and finitary $\V$-functors, and $\V$-natural transformations.
-Then we recover the adjunction above by taking $\Psi=\emptyset$ and $\mt C=\P$. \item Given a locally small weakly sound class of weights $\Phi$.
+\begin{obs} We expect that the duality above could further generalized in two different directions by considering weakly sound classes: \begin{enumerate}[align=parleft,left=0pt] \itemsep{0.25em} \item Given a weakly sound class of weights $\Psi$, replace $\V\tx{-}\bo{Top}$ with the 2-category whose objects are the accessible and left exact localizations of finitely complete $\Psi$-free $\V$-categories; that is, of the form ${\Psi^+}\B$, for some small $\B$.
+Morphisms between them are lex and ${\Psi^+}$-cocontinuous $\V$-functors, and 2-cells are 2-natural transformations.
+On the other hand, instead of $\bo{Acc}^{\aleph_0}$, consider the 2-category of accessible $\V$-categories with $\Psi$-limits and flat colimits, $\Psi$-continuous and finitary $\V$-functors, and $\V$-natural transformations.
+Then one recovers the adjunction of Theorem~\ref{Vscott} above by taking $\Psi=\emptyset$ and ${\Psi^+}=\P$. \item Given a locally small weakly sound class of weights $\Phi$.
 On one hand, we could replace the $\V$-topoi above with {\em $\Phi$-topoi}: accessible and reflective subcategories of a presheaf $\V$-category with a $\Phi$-continuous left adjoint; morphisms between them are cocontinuous and $\Phi$-continuous $\V$-functors.
-On the other hand one considers accessible (or conically accessible) $\V$-categories with $\Phi$-flat colimits and $\V$-functors which preserves them.
-Then we recover the adjunction above by taking $\Phi$ to be the class of finite weights. \end{enumerate} By taking $\V=\bo{Set}$, the class $\Psi$ of products, and the colimit type $\mt R$ of pseudo equivalence relations in (1), one obtains an adjunction between the 2-category of accessible categories with filtered colimits and products, and that of exact categories. \end{obs}
+On the other hand one considers accessible $\V$-categories with $\Phi$-flat colimits and $\V$-functors which preserve them.
+Then one recovers the adjunction of Theorem~\ref{Vscott} above by taking $\Phi$ to be the class of finite weights. \end{enumerate} \end{obs}